How To Find Your Lost Pet

 While lost cats hide, lost dogs ROAM!
 How far your dog will travel depends on a few things.
-For tips on how to find your dog, click here.
+Find tips on how to find your dog.

 Kitty strayed?
 A physical search for your cat increases the likelihood that you will find her.
-For more tips, click here.
+Find tips on how to find your lost cat.

 What to do next